mondeja/mdpo/README.md

 msgstr ""
 ```

-### Including comments itself
+### Extracting comments itself

-You can include the content of comments inside the pofile (don't ask me why
- you need this):
+You can extract comments inside the pofile (don't ask me why you need this):

 - `<!-- md2po-include Message that you want to include -->`